Preventing Ice Dams on Your Roof

 What is an Ice Dam?

 This happens when the temperature in your attic rises, causing the snow on your roof to melt. when the water runs down over the overhang of your roof, it freezes.
 Over time this ice block can grow and form a dam that prevents any water from escaping your roof.
-This causes water to pool, and since shingles are designed to prevent water leaking down your roof, they do nothing to prevent the water going up to get behind your shingles and leak into your attic.
+This causes water to pool, and since shingles are designed to prevent water from leaking down your roof, they do nothing to prevent the water from going up to get behind your shingles and leak into your attic.

-Ice dam on roof in winter Long Term Solutions
+Long Term Solutions

-Ice and Water shield is your first line of defense.
+Ice and Water Shield is your first line of defense.

 Ice and water shield is a self-adhering waterproof shield underlayment used in roofing.
 It typically goes around the overhang of your roof as well as in the ridges and around structures such as chimneys and skylight flashings.
 Since it’s waterproof it stops water from flowing up your roof.
 This treats a symptom of ice damming but does not stop ice dams from forming on your roof.